NavigationContentFooter

 • MariaDB

 The PowerDNS authoritative server is an open-source DNS server written in C++.
-An authoritative DNS server is a server that contains a database of public IP addresses and their associated domain names.
-Its purpose is to resolve those common names into machine-understandable IP addresses as requested.
+An authoritative DNS server contains a database of public IP addresses and their associated domain names, serving the purpose of resolving those common names into machine-understandable IP addresses.

 Before you start